Andyreeas/Games-FactorioCalc/README.md

 ## Calculations
 Time to craft an Item include efficiency/ speed/ productivity modules

-Number of assemblers needed to fill the Belt (#Assembling time)
+Number of assemblers needed to fill the Belt (#Assembling time) or empty the source